brookshelley/brookshelley.github.com/movies.md

     well-shot, and soundtracked, but phew, what a brutal movie about the evils of nazism, and racism.

+21. **Avengers: Infinity War**

+    This movie tried to tie together too many disparate stories, to bland effect.
+The attempt at some sort of emotional climax was a big wet fart, despite ten people in the theater I was in yelling at the screen.
+Like, _spoilers_ they'll all be back, bc Disney isn't going to kill off their money-makers.
+Go rewatch Black Panther of Thor Ragnarok, or like, spend 3 hours outside instead.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_